-a.
-The classification of the Respondent will determine the procedure and type of sanctions available.

-The Hearing Officer will determine sanctions, based upon a full consideration of the following factors: (1) the Respondent's prior discipline history (including any previous violations of the College's Policy on Gender/Sex Based Anti-Harassment/Non-Discrimination Policy); (2) how the College has sanctioned similar incidents in the past; (3) the nature and violence of the conduct at issue; (4) the impact of the conduct on the Complainant; (5) the impact of the conduct on the community, its members, or its property; (6) whether the Respondent has accepted responsibility for his/her actions; and (7) any other mitigating or aggravating circumstances.
+- The classification of the Respondent will determine the procedure and type of sanctions available. - The Hearing Officer will determine sanctions, based upon a full consideration of the following factors: (1) the Respondent's prior discipline history (including any previous violations of the College's Policy on Gender/Sex Based Anti- Harassment/Non-Discrimination Policy); (2) how the College has sanctioned similar incidents in the past; (3) the nature and violence of the conduct at issue; (4) the impact of the conduct on the Complainant; (5) the impact of the conduct on the community, its members, or its property; (6) whether the Respondent has accepted responsibility for his/her actions; and (7) any other mitigating or aggravating circumstances.
 The Respondent's voluntary intake of alcohol and/or drugs is not considered a mitigating circumstance.

-1. For Students: If a student is found responsible, the Hearing Officer will determine appropriate sanctions that may include those set forth below.
+For Students: If a student is found responsible, the Hearing Officer, in consultation with the Dean of Students, will determine appropriate sanctions that may include those set forth below.
+If there is a formal resolution process underway at the end of a student's final semester at the college, the final graduation approval process may be withheld until the formal resolution process concludes.
 Sanctions may be issued individually, or a combination of sanctions may be imposed.